miquelroq/CHECKapp/README.md

 ## Ideas (possibly implement later)
-- Add to mocks a popup/notification of danger of having COVID based on the datasets of people with COVID.
+- popup/notification of danger of having COVID based on the datasets of people with COVID.
 - COVID probability functionality.
-- Ecrâ inicial ter logo as stats

 ## Planning